fruitsamples/UICatalog/ReadMe.txt

 Build Requirements
-Mac OS X 10.5.6 or later, iPhone OS 3.0 SDK
+iOS 4.0 SDK

 Runtime Requirements
-Mac OS X 10.5.6 or later, iPhone OS 3.0 SDK
+iPhone OS 3.2 or later.

 Using the Sample
-Build and run the sample using Xcode 3.1.3.
+Build and run the sample using iOS 4.0 SDK.
 To run in the simulator, set the Active SDK to Simulator.
 To run on a device, set the Active SDK to the appropriate Device setting.

 In most areas of this sample, as you see various UI elements, you will see a corresponding explanation as to where you can find the code.
 So for example the Buttons page - the gray button will have "ButtonsViewController.m - createGrayButton".
 This means refer to the ButtonsViewController.m source file and search for the createGrayButton Objective-C method.

 Buttons - This UIViewController or page contains various kinds of UIButton controls complete with background images.